Nomad Summit 201910 min read

 Founded by Johnny FD of the Travel Like A Boss podcast, the conference aims to help digital nomads of all levels.
 Whether you are just starting, or you are already well into the lifestyle, the buffet of the summit will answer to your cravings.

 It kicks off with a pre-registration party and a mixer at the Shangri-La Hotel where one could mingle with the fellow participants.
-As you register and get a badge with your name (much needed in my case, you know – Tzvety), you get to choose among stickers of different colors representing different fields of competence.
+As you register and get a badge with your name, you get to choose among stickers of different colours representing different fields of competence.

 Even if you are introverted, there is practically no ice to break once you set foot at the mixer.
 Everybody is open for a conversation, friendly and curious.
 As ideas flow in the air, people share the vivid emotion of motivation.